btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 ### Connecting Wasabi to BTCPay Server Full Node (If you're self-hosting BTCPay)

-After wallets are connected, it is highly-recommended to **connect Wasabi Wallet to your full node in BTCPay**.
+After the wallets are connected, it is highly-recommended to **connect Wasabi Wallet to your full node in BTCPay**.
 The process is easy, but can only be done if you self-host BTCPay and are logged in as `Admin`.
 Tor has to be enabled in BTCPay (it is enabled by default).
 This process enhances privacy even further.

 In BTCPay, go Server Settings > Services > **Full node P2P > See Information**.
 On the BTCP-P2P page, click on the `Show Confidential QR Code`.
 Bellow the QR Code, there's a link `See QR Code information by clicking here`, so click on the link to reveal your string.
 Copy the string but remove `bitcoin-p2p://` part.

-In `Alternative Block Source / Bitcoin P2P Endpoint`, paste the endpoint.
+In Wasabi, go to the Bitcoin tab at `Settings` and paste the endpoint in `Bitcoin P2P Endpoint`.

-Restart Wasabi.
+Restart Wasabi to apply the changes.

 ### Configuring the Gap Limit in Wasabi

-In the top menu, select click on the `File > Open > Wallets Folder`.
+At the SearchBar on top, click on `Wallet Folder`.
 Shortly the `json` file will be shown in a sub-folder.
 Open that file with a text editor like notepad.
-Locate `"MinGapLimit": 21,` change it to `"MinGapLimit": 100,` and save the file.
+Find the line `"MinGapLimit": 21,` and change it to `"MinGapLimit": 100,` and save the file.

 There's no good answer to how much you should set the gap limit to.
 Most merchants set 100-200.
-If you're a big merchant with high transaction volume, you can try with even higher gap limit.
+If you're a big merchant with high transaction volume, you can try with even a higher gap limit.

 For more details about the [Gap Limit, check the FAQ](./FAQ/Wallet.md#missing-payments-in-my-software-or-hardware-wallet).